International researchers

 Planning a career

-If you have a contract with Universität Hamburg, HR Development can help you.
+- If you have a contract with the University of Hamburg, the HR Development will be happy to help you with your career planning.

-Universität Hamburg’s Career Center offers University students and graduates counseling, coaching, and workshops on starting a career.
+- The University of Hamburg’s Career and Qualification Center (CQC) offers University students and graduates counseling, coaching, and workshops on starting a career.

-Arbeit und Leben Hamburg is a charitable institution in Hamburg that provides general legal advice about the German labor market.
-Their fair integration section can answer questions about work contracts.
+- Arbeit und Leben Hamburg is a charitable institution in Hamburg that provides general legal advice about the German labor market.
+Their IQ Projekt "Faire Integration" can answer questions about work contracts.

 Developing skills

-Hamburg Research Academy: transferable skills, networking opportunities, advice
+- Hamburg Research Academy: Transferable skills, networking opportunities, advice on relevant topics.

-Hamburg Center for University Teaching and Learning: advanced qualifications for teaching, advice, talks
+- Hamburg Center for University Teaching and Learning: Advanced qualifications for teaching, advice on relevant topics, talks.

 Information on your doctoral studies